 Where to Invest Retirement Savings

-When it comes to retirement savings, the stakes are different than they are with short-term savings options.
+Regarding retirement savings, the stakes differ from those with short-term savings options.

-Where you place your retirement savings depends on your goals and how comfortable you are with taking risks.
+Where you place your retirement savings depends on your goals and your comfort with taking risks.

 Types of Retirement Accounts